Q-CHOP: Quantum constrained Hamiltonian optimization: Numerical experiments

 The task of generating classically hard knapsack problem instances was previously studied in Ref.~\cite{jooken2022new}, with an implementation of their instance generator provided at Ref.~\cite{jorikjooken2024knapsack}.
 In addition to a number of items $N$ and knapsack capacity $W$, an ensemble of random instances generated by the method of Ref.~\cite{jooken2022new} is defined by a number of groups $g$ that determine item weight and value statistics, a fraction of items $f$ that are assigned to the last group, an upper bound $s$ on the value and weight of items in the last group, and a noise parameter $\epsilon$.
 To produce random knapsack problem instances with $N$ items, we use the generator in Ref.~\cite{jorikjooken2024knapsack} with $(W, g, f, s, \epsilon) = (2N, \lceil N/2\rceil, 1/N, N, 0.1)$.
 We reject knapsack problem instances in which any item has weight greater than $W$.

-Figure \ref{fig:KS-summary} summarizes the results of our knapsack problem simulations with Q-CHOP and the SAA, and additional data about results at $N=8$ and $T=2\pi N^2$ is provided in Figure \ref{fig:KS-histograms}.
-The performance of Q-CHOP and the SAA for the knapsack problem is more variable than that for MIS and DMDS, which can be attributed to a richer ensemble of problem instances.
-The SAA generally fails to produce final states that lie within the feasible-state manifold, and in some cases essentially fails to find an optimal state altogether.
-Interestingly, both Q-CHOP and the SAA exhibit plateau behavior in the growth of $\bk{r}$ and $\bk{P_\opt}$ with increasing progress $t/T$ throughout the solution of individual problem instances.
-Even so, Q-CHOP achieves reliably high approximation ratios, and finds optimal states with higher probability than the SAA in every simulated instance (see Figure \ref{fig:KS-histograms}).
-Q-CHOP also achieves significantly higher approximation ratios and optimal-state probabilities with shorter quantum runtimes $T$ than the SAA, though there is high variability in the growth of $\bk{P_\opt}$ with $T$.
-The performance gap between Q-CHOP and the SAA persists for different problem sizes $N$.
+Figure \ref{fig:KS-summary} summarizes the results of our knapsack problem simulations with Q-CHOP and the SQAA, and additional data about results at $N=8$ and $T=2\pi N^2$ is provided in Figure \ref{fig:KS-histograms}.
+The performance of Q-CHOP and the SQAA for the knapsack problem is more variable than that for MIS and DMDS, which can be attributed to a richer ensemble of problem instances.
+The SQAA generally fails to produce final states that lie within the feasible-state manifold, and in some cases essentially fails to find an optimal state altogether.
+Interestingly, both Q-CHOP and the SQAA exhibit plateau behavior in the growth of $\bk{r}$ and $\bk{P_\opt}$ with increasing progress $t/T$ throughout the solution of individual problem instances.
+Even so, Q-CHOP achieves reliably high in-constraint approximation ratios, and finds optimal states with higher probability than the SQAA in every simulated instance (see Figure \ref{fig:KS-histograms}).
+Q-CHOP also achieves significantly higher in-constraint approximation ratios and optimal-state probabilities with shorter quantum runtimes $T$ than the SQAA, though there is high variability in the growth of $\bk{P_\opt}$ with $T$.
+The performance gap between Q-CHOP and the SQAA persists for different problem sizes $N$.